daramasala/Align/README.md

 Align
 =====

-A lua alignment library for Corona SDK
+A lua alignment library for Corona SDK.
+* align.lua is the library
+* See main.lua for usage example